malloydata/malloy/docs/_src/language/expressions.md

 <!-- * `@2021-10-24 10:00:00` -->
 <!-- * `now` -->

-Time literals are specified in malloy with the `@` character.
+Time literals are specified in Malloy with the `@` character.
 A literal specified this way has an implied duration which means a literal can act like a range.